Connecticut Paycheck Calculator — Real CT Tax Brackets (2026)

 Frequently Asked Questions — Connecticut Paycheck Calculator

-Connecticut has a progressive income tax with rates from 3% to 6.99%.
-The brackets for single filers are: 3% on income up to $10,000, 5% up to $50,000, 5.5% up to $100,000, 6% up to $200,000, 6.5% up to $250,000, 6.9% up to $500,000, and 6.99% above $500,000.
+Connecticut has seven income tax brackets for single filers in 2026: 3% on income up to $10,000; 5% up to $50,000; 5.5% up to $100,000; 6% up to $200,000; 6.5% up to $250,000; 6.9% up to $500,000; and 6.99% above $500,000.
+Connecticut provides a personal exemption of $15,000 (single) or $24,000 (married) that reduces taxable income.
+Married thresholds are approximately double the single filer amounts.

-A single Connecticut filer earning $80,000 annually can expect approximately $56,000–$59,000 in annual take-home pay.
-Deductions include federal income tax (~$10,300), Connecticut state tax (~$4,500–$5,000), Social Security (~$4,960), and Medicare (~$1,160).
-Use the calculator above for a precise breakdown.
+A single Connecticut filer earning $80,000 can expect approximately $56,000–$59,000 in annual take-home pay.
+Deductions include federal income tax (~$10,300 after standard deduction), Connecticut state tax (~$4,300 after $15,000 personal exemption), Social Security ($4,960), and Medicare ($1,160).
+Connecticut has no local income tax.
+Use the calculator for a per-paycheck estimate.